To help prevent falls for the elderly, all of the resources available should be used, including technology and caregiver expertise.

 It is also crucial to educate senior loved ones and other family members on what they should do when the former suffers from falls.

 Nowadays, the advancement in technology has contributed a lot to promoting fall prevention in the elderly.
 As fall prevention experts, Sage Home Care introduces our Smart Aide Fall Prevention System.
-Our clients within the NY and CT areas can take advantage of such system at no cost when they receive 12-Hour, 24-Hour or Live-In Care.
+Our clients within the CT areas can take advantage of such system at no cost when they receive 12hr or 24hr Live-In Care.

 Smart Aide enables you to check on your loved ones in different locations of the house from one central location.
 The central monitor will be set up in the central location and can be pre-programmed or re-programmed according to your loved ones’ situation.
 The system offers the following features: